EwhaGlab/ridgeback_iiwa_integration/doc/ridgeback/NetworkSetup.md

 Ridgeback is currently setup to automatically connect to **COM_GR** wifi with a static IP `172.31.1.2` on boot.

-1. Connect your PC wifi to **COM_GR** and configure a static IP adress in `172.31.1.X` space.
+1. Connect your PC wifi to **COM_GR_5G** and configure a static IP adress in `172.31.1.X` space.
 Make sure the address is not overlapped with your coworkers.
 Below is an example of how to configure your network:

 	|  Address                 | Netmask              | Gateway             |
 	|  :--------------------: | :------------------: | :-----------------: |